AnnieCRY/robot_3081/iteration3/src/mainpage.md

 - **graphics_arena_viewer**: The GraphicArenaViewer class initiate the arena which works as the interface of the robot world and the user, receiving user input.
 In the meantime, it reads the get the states of entities through arena class and draws the entities in the GUI window.
 The graphics environment consists primarily of a single window with robots, obstacles, and foods.
 All objects (except for the wall) in the environment will be drawn as circles.
 Inside the circle, the name of objects are shown.The sensors of robots are visible on the circle of the robot and each two sensors on the robot will move with the robot.

 - **robot**: The robot class represents a robot within the arena.
 Robots are composed of a motion handler, amotion behavior, touch sensor, light sensor, and food sensor.
 These classes interact to maintain the pose (position and heading) of the robot.
 At each time step, we update and check the status(hungry, really hungry, starve) of the robot in order to determine which type of the stimuli it is sensing and use the wheel velocities to calculate the next pose of the robot.
 The behavior calculates the new pose based on wheel velocities.
 The touch sensor is activated when the robot collides with an object.
 The heading is modified after a collision to move the robot away from the other object.
 The handler manages the pose and update the velocity by the sensor reading and the pattern of the robot.
 The light sensor and the food sensor are on the same place of the robot.
 They are used to get the readings and tell the motion handler how to update the velocity.
-- **sensor**: This class handle both the light and food sensors.
+- **sensor**: This class handles both the light and food sensors.
 The sensor has two main functions, update the position of themselves and calculate the reading.
-The sensor gets the position and radius of the stimuli from notification and get the position of the robot by calling the update in the robot class.
+The sensor gets the position and radius of the stimuli from notification and get the position of the robot by calling the sensor’s update method in the robot class.
 The reading then will be got by the robot in order to determine its motion.
 An additional function of food sensor is that the sensor class would check if a robot consumes food by the distance and set the attribute ```food_consumption```.

 ### data structure